HaxeFoundation/haxe-evolution/proposals/0000-module-level-funcs.md

 Classes are the heart of object-oriented programming found in languages like Java.
 In this paradigm, we model our program as interaction between class instances, so it makes sense to have classes as containers for everything.
-Non-factory static methods are relatively rare, so there's no need for functions defined outside of a class.
+Non-factory static methods are relatively rare, so there's no practical need for functions defined outside of a class.

 Nowadays, however, other programming paradigms, such as functional programming is becoming more and more popular, reducing the need for classic OOP classes and instead focusing on functions that process passive